TYPO3 Content Blocks

 The extension features two installation methods: development with ddev, and the usual composer installation to just use the API for your own content blocks in a project.

-It also brings a number of example content blocks which are located in the “Build/packages” folder.
+It also brings a number of example content blocks which are located in the “Build/content-blocks-examples” folder.

 Help wanted!